xxsc0529/genai-toolbox/docs/en/how-to/export_telemetry.md

 ---
-title: "Export Telemetry using the Otel Collector"
+title: "Export Telemetry"
 type: docs
-weight: 2
+weight: 4
 description: >
   How to set up and configure Toolbox to use the Otel Collector.
 ---